LPGA Texas Classic cut to 54 holes; rain halts play again

-THE COLONY, Texas (AP) - The LPGA Texas Classic has been cut to 54 holes and the start of the postponed first round has been delayed 7 ½ hours because of rain.
+THE COLONY, Texas (AP) - The LPGA Texas Classic has been cut to 54 holes and the start of the postponed first round has been delayed eight hours because of rain.

 The tournament is to be completed Sunday.
 No announcement has been made on a cut format.